 Employers applying for an exemption will receive an email notification that a decision has been made within 5 business days.
 If the application is incomplete the Department will reach out to the point of contact listed on the exemption application and request missing information.
 Employers can log in to MassTaxConnect to review the decision.

-Employers who are switching between PFML and a private plan should inform their employees within 30 days of the effective date of the private plan.
+Employers who are switching between PFML and a private plan should inform their employees at least 30 days before the effective date of the private plan.